Lionel-Rousseau/linux-prod-backup-toolbox/README.md

-each one accepts no arguments, reads its configuration from environment variables (or hardcoded paths if you prefer), writes structured logs to `/var/log/`, and exits with a non-zero status on failure (or `24` on the benign rsync race condition, which the orchestrator silently swallows).
+each one accepts no arguments, reads its configuration from environment variables (or hardcoded paths if you prefer), writes structured logs to `/var/log/`, and exits with a non-zero status on failure (or `24` on the benign rsync race condition, which the orchestrator silently ignores).

 The minimum-viable configuration is described in [`examples/env.example`](examples/env.example).